Go Back

 Prepare the sponge

-• Next add 1/2 cup of flour and mix until well combined.
+• Next, add 2 cups of flour and mix until well combined.
+This mixture should form a thick paste.

-• Cover the bowl with plastic wrap.
-Let this mixture rest in a warm place for 1 hour.
+• Cover the bowl with plastic wrap or a kitchen towel.
+Let this mixture rest in a warm place for 1 hour, until doubled in size.

 Prepare the dough

-• Add the egg yolks, one by one, making sure that they are completely incorporated before adding the next one.
+• To a large bowl of stand mixer, add the butter, sugar, and salt.
+Mix together and then add the eggs, one by one, making sure that they are completely incorporated before adding the next one.

 • Add the remaining 2 cups of flour little by little.
 Stop as necessary to scrape down the sides of the bowl.

-• Slowly add the butter.
-Mix until the dough is shiny and smooth.
+• Knead the dough until it's shiny and smooth.
 It will be very sticky.

 Proof the dough